 but that’s Not the only rule to success.

-It’s truly important, but that’s Not the main rule to success.
-Before that, you need Motivation, or your might end to Practice, practice, practice for a month only. 😛
+Before that, you need Motivation and method, or you might end to Practice, practice, practice for a month without progressing fast.

-You may want to be artist, designer, or just draw by passion.
-You can learn how to sketch without a school.
-Most important is to Learn how to sketch smartly.
-By practicing without method, you will lose confidence getting low or zero improvements.
+You may want to be an artist, designer, or just draw by passion.
+You can learn how to sketch without school.
+Most important is to learn how to sketch smartly.
+By practicing without method, you will lose confidence in getting low or zero improvements.
 It’s like looking for somewhere without a map.
 You may walk a lot, but you may end nowhere.

 It is the same for music.
 Give anyone a guitar, and ask him to learn with no instruction.
 What you will hear even a year later doesn’t look promising right?
-So relax.

-Start by learning something simple, with the Basic fundamental’s of drawings.
+Start by learning something simple, with the Basic fundamentals of drawings.
 Start drawing, lines, square, circles… your eyes and your hand will start to calibrate each other.
-These sketches are not made to be shown, so fail as many time as you need.
-For that reason yourself will be proud when you’ll succeed.
-There will be your First victory.
+These sketches are not made to be shown, so fail as many times as you need.
+For that reason, you will be proud when you’ll succeed.
+There will be your first victory.
 It will motivate you to challenge something bigger!

 That something bigger will be Assembling all these simple shapes to something more complex.
-You’ll get familiar to how volumes can be combined.
+You’ll get familiar with how volumes can be combined.

 Best is having friends who like to draw as well.
 Then you could exchange critics to improve together.

 3- Be proud of yourself